RDevelops/NotebookOLD/Unit 1/Digital Cameras.md

 | **UHS-III (Ultra High-Speed Phase III)** | The latest standard with ultra-high-speed data transfer. | A UHS-III card with advanced features for professional video cameras. |
 | **microSD Cards** | Smaller versions suitable for mobile devices, action cameras, and drones. | A 64 GB microSD card used in a smartphone for storage expansion. |
 | **microSDHC and microSDXC Cards** | Higher-capacity microSD cards following the same standards. | A 256 GB microSDXC card used in a drone for extended recording. |
-(THIS INFORMATION WAS GENERATED WITH CHATGPT, WILL BE REFORMATTED AT A LATER DATE)

 # Zooms